Reinforz/fauton/readme.md

 Big thanks to all these wonderful repos.

 1. [Orban](https://github.com/wevial/orban) Regular expression engine that uses the Thompson-McNaughton-Yamada algorithm implemented in Python.
+2. [CFGChecker](https://github.com/mattany/CFGChecker) A program that cross references a context free grammar with a given language.

+# Contributors

+1. Safwan Shaheer [github](https://github.com/Devorein) Author, Maintainer

-Feel free to submit a pull request or open a new issue, contributions are more than welcome !!!
+Feel free to submit a pull request or open a new issue, contributions are more than welcome.